Mica: Interlayer-deficient micas

-Sericite is the name given to very fine, ragged grains and aggregates of white (colourless) micas.
+Sericite is the name given to very fine, ragged grains and aggregates of white (colorless) micas.

 Occurrence and production

 Mica is widely distributed and occurs in igneous, metamorphic and sedimentary regimes.
 Large crystals of mica used for various applications are typically mined from granitic pegmatites.

 The largest documented single crystal of mica (phlogopite) was found in Lacey Mine, Ontario, Canada; it measured 10 × 4.3 × 4.3 m and weighed about 330 tonne.
 Similar-sized crystals were also found in Karelia, Russia.

 Scrap and flake mica is produced all over the world.
-In 2010, the major producers were Russia (100,000 tonnes), Finland (68,000 t), United States (53,000 t), South Korea (50,000 t), France (20,000 t) and Canada (15,000 t).
+In 2010, the major producers were Russia (100,000 tonnes), Finland (68,000 t), the United States (53,000 t), South Korea (50,000 t), France (20,000 t) and Canada (15,000 t).
 The total global production was 350,000 t, although no reliable data were available for China.
 Most sheet mica was produced in India (3,500 t) and Russia (1,500 t).
-Flake mica comes from several sources: the metamorphic rock called schist as a byproduct of processing feldspar and kaolin resources, from placer deposits, and from pegmatites.
+Flake mica comes from several sources: the metamorphic rock called schist as a byproduct of processing feldspar and kaolin resources, from placer deposits, and pegmatites.
 Sheet mica is considerably less abundant than flake and scrap mica, and is occasionally recovered from mining scrap and flake mica.
 The most important sources of sheet mica are pegmatite deposits.
 Sheet mica prices vary with grade and can range from less than $1 per kilogram for low-quality mica to more than $2,000 per kilogram for the highest quality.

 In Madagascar and India, it is also mined artisanally, in poor working conditions and with the help of child labour.